 Location & Fees

-I accept cash, check, and Interac/e-transfer payments.
-I do not accept credit cards.
-Please pay for the session either at the beginning or the end of the session.
-I will give you a receipt upon payment which you can use for extended health benefits reimbursement and/or income tax purposes.
+For payment, I accept Interac (e-transfer payments) and check only (no credit cards).
+Please pay for your session at the beginning of the session as I cannot give you a receipt until I have received payment.
+Receipts can be used to get extended health benefits reimbursement and/or for income tax purposes.

-I am an approved provider for First Nations Health Authority (FNHA), the Crime Victims Assistance Program (CVAP), and the Interim Federal Health Program.
+I am an approved provider for First Nations Health Authority (FNHA), the Crime Victims Assistance Program (CVAP), and the Interim Federal Health Program; each of these programs require an approved application process so we should discuss this if you will be using those programs for payment.